 Method 1: Fix Disk Utility can't repair this disk error in Single User Mode.

-If Disk Utility can't repair this disk, you can also repair external hard drive with Mac Terminal. fsck is a powerful command line to verify and repair corrupted file system.
+If Disk Utility can't repair this disk, you can try to repair it by running FSCK command on Mac.
+FSCK is a powerful command line to verify and repair external hard drive in Terminal.

-1. Restart your Mac and, before the Apple logo appears, hold down Command and S keys.
+1. Restart your Mac and, before the Apple logo appears, hold down Command + S keys.
 This will boot your Mac into Single User Mode.